 by Oliver Amnuayphol

 Remember the Lyra Delos I wrote about way back in the March 2010 edition of All Things Vinyl?
 Try as I might, I couldn't stop thinking about it: Just reading about all the new-tech hotness that went into the design of the Delos made me really, really want one.
 And once I saw the line drawing detailing the New Angle damping system?
 Forget about it--I was smitten.
 Hooked.
 Sprung.
 Completely whipped.
 I was so consumed by the thought of this golden-hued beauty I actually had a dream about it: The Delos was calling out to me, begging me to liberate it from the distributor's shelf upon which it sat.
 I mean, I couldn't just ignore it, could I?
 Allow it to remain confined by some packaging for any longer?
 That would just be cruel, and I am not a cruel man.
 I decided the decent--nay, the humane--thing to do would be to allow this cartridge to fulfill the promise of its birthright by letting it trace the groovy contours of as many licorice pizzas as possible.
 Determined to set free the Delos of my dreams, I ordered one for myself in January of last year and received it in no time at all.
-I eagerly went about mounting and aligning it on the gorgeous Ortofon AS-212s tonearm that's part of my fully-restored Thorens TD-124 turntable, carefully ensuring every set up parameter was dialed-in.
+I eagerly went about mounting and aligning it on the gorgeous Ortofon AS-212s tonearm that's part of my fully-restored Thorens TD-124 turntable, carefully ensuring I properly dialed-in every set up parameter.

 So if it wasn't obvious by now, I couldn't be happier with my Lyra Delos: It's unquestionably the best-balanced, most sonically coherent, musically communicative sub-$2k cartridge I've yet heard.
-Its neutral yet expressive character results in a highly engaging, insightful sound that moves beyond the audiophile sonic checklist, allowing one to better connect with the music contained on his or her records.
+Its neutral yet expressive character results in a highly engaging, insightful sound that moves far beyond the audiophile sonic checklist, allowing one to better connect with the music contained on his or her records.
 Rarely do modern phono cartridges convey the essence of music like the Delos does, let alone without any obvious sonic shortcomings.
 It's that good.
 It's so good in fact, I can't imagine there being a better cartridge anywhere near its price.
 So a huge "Thumbs up!" recommendation for music lovers of any stripe.